parttimenerd/python-dbg/README.md

-A simple python debugger, with a simple debugger shell which allows you to step through a program, set breakpoints, and explore local variables, as well as running arbitrary python code.
+A simple python debugger, with a simple debugger shell which allows you to step through a program, set breakpoints (with conditions), and explore local variables, as well as running arbitrary python code.

 The main purpose of this project is to show